 Perrin seems unsure where to go with that.

-She takes pity on her, tries to make her voice as war as possible.
+She takes pity on her and tries to make her voice as warm as possible.
 "Are you happy, honey?"

 For a moment, she sees resistance, as if the endearment calls up bad associations instead of good.
 But then Perrin nods, and her smile is a pretty thing—too bad they so rarely see it—and says, "I'm very happy.
 But that's not a Vulcan thing to admit."